laceymalarky/TripleTen_projects/time_series_forecasting/README.md

 # Time Series Forecasting
-## Introduction
+## Project Overview
-Sweet Lift Taxi company has collected historical data on taxi orders at airports.
-To attract more drivers during peak hours, we need to predict the amount of taxi orders for the next hour.
-Build a model for such a prediction.
+A Taxi company provided historical data on taxi orders at airports.
+To attract more drivers during peak hours, I built a model to predict the amount of taxi orders for the next hour.

-Goals:
-- The RMSE metric on the test set should not be more than 48.
+## Technologies
+Regression models (Linear Regression, Decision Tree, Random Forest, XGBoost), Cross-validation, Autocorellation, Hyperparameter tuning, Trends and Seasonality Analysis

+## Project Conclusions
+- Developed forecasting models to predict the number of taxi orders for the next hour, achieving a 3% improvement the evaluation metric (RMSE).
+- Performed feature engineering to optimize the data for time series modeling.

+## Requirements
+Python libraries: pandas, numpy, matplotlib, statsmodels, sklearn, xgboost

-Data source:
+## Data Description:
+- training and testing set of ##
   - `taxi.csv`

-Data description:
     - `datetime` — timestamp
     - `num_orders` — number of orders

-Plan:
-1. Download the data and resample it by one hour.
-2. Analyze the data.
-3. Train different models with different hyperparameters.
-4. Test the data using the test sample and provide conclusions.